vishwajeetvc/To_LIST_JS/README.md

-That's awesome that you taught your friends how to build this Todo app in just 2 days without using Google!
-Here's a **README.md** file you can use for your project.
-It highlights your learning, teaching, and what the app does:

----

 # 📝 Vanilla JS Todo List

 This is a simple and clean **Todo List** web application built using only **HTML**, **CSS**, and **JavaScript (no frameworks)**.